 Downward Facing Dog

 The downward-facing dog pose, also known as Adho Mukha Svanasana, targets your hamstrings and calves (1).
 It can be performed as a transitional pose or a resting stance.
-It is considered an excellent pose for menopausal women because it alleviates menopause symptoms.
+It’s considered an excellent pose for menopausal women as it alleviates menopause symptoms.

 For example, it stretches your leg muscles and upper back, fights fatigue, and strengthens your arm muscles, preventing osteoporosis risk.
 Similarly, it allows for blood circulation to the brain, which enhances a state of calm.
 Here are steps to follow to attain this pose (1):